imgreene/AnyTalk/README.md

    - Keep your API key secure and never share it

 2. **Configure AnyTalk**:
-   - Click the AnyTalk icon in the menubar (macOS) or system tray (Windows)
+   - Click the AnyTalk icon in the menubar
    - Go to Settings
    - Enter your OpenAI API key and click "Save"
    - Grant microphone permissions when prompted